Pavithrabhanu/tetsing-tree-structure/README.md

 To ensure a smooth and responsive user experience, the application includes the following performance optimizations:

-- **Component Memoization**: Utilizes `React.memo` to prevent unnecessary re-renders of components such as `TreeNode`, `SubTreeMenu`, and `TreeMenu`.
+- **Component Memoization**: Utilizes `React.memo` to prevent unnecessary re-renders of components such as `TreeNode` and `SubTreeMenu`.
 This improves rendering performance when props do not change.
 - **Lazy Loading**: Implements dynamic imports and `React.lazy` for loading components only when they are needed.
 This helps reduce the initial load time and improves the overall performance.
 - **Efficient State Management**: Uses Redux for state management, allowing centralized and efficient updates to the application state.

 ## Routing

 The application uses `react-router-dom` for client-side routing, allowing for seamless navigation between different views:
+Implemented considering future implementations.

 - **Dynamic Routing**: Routes are defined to handle different paths, enabling navigation without full page reloads.
 - **Code Splitting**: Routes are configured to load components only when needed, further enhancing performance through lazy loading.

 ## Accessibility

-The application is designed with accessibility in mind:
+The application is designed with basic accessibility :

-- **Keyboard Navigation**: Ensures that all interactive elements can be navigated and operated using a keyboard.
-- **Aria Labels**: Uses `aria-label` attributes and accessible names for interactive elements to improve screen reader support.
 - **Tooltips**: Provides tooltips for icons and interactive elements to give additional context and improve usability for all users.

 ## Installation